 The Business Analysis Server (BA Server) includes three embedded repositories that store the data necessary to define, execute, and audit a solution.
 These include: a solution repository, a runtime repository, and an audit repository.
 The solution repository contains the metadata that defines solutions.
 The run-time repository contains items of work managed by the workflow engine.
 The audit repository contains tracking and auditing information.

+Single Sign-On (SSO)

+Single Sign-On (SSO) is a property of access control of multiple related, but independent software systems.
+With this property a user logs in once and gains access to all systems without being prompted to log in again at each of them.

 Snowflake Schema

 A way of arranging tables in a relational database such that the entity relationship diagram resembles a snowflake in shape.
 At the center of the schema are fact tables which are connected to multiple dimension tables.
 Thus a snowflake simplifies to a star schema when relatively few dimensions are used.
 The star and snowflake schemas are most commonly found in data warehouses where the speed of data retrieval is more important than the speed of insertion.
 As such, these schemas are not normalized much, and are frequently left in third normal form or second normal form.